There are literally dozens of MCAT books and study materials you can use.

 Besides picking top study resources, you will also benefit from a more strategic approach to your study.

 First, absorb information according to your preferred method of study.
-If you deviate from it, you’ll quickly see that you get bored and annoyed and then your motivation level will drop.
+If you deviate from it, you’ll quickly see that you get bored and annoyed, and then your motivation level will drop.

 Second, create an MCAT study schedule.
 To get fully prepared, you will need 200 to 500 hours of diligent study time (depending on your current knowledge).

 Make sure you break down your study sessions into smaller chunks.
 This will help you avoid procrastination and overwhelm.
-Aim for 3-4 hours of study time during 3-4 months leading up to the exam.
+Aim for 3-4 hours of study time during the 3-4 months leading up to the exam.

 Focus mostly on completing full-length practice tests.
 This is the number one thing you should focus on after you’ve reviewed MCAT content.
-Work on your timing, pacing, and get familiar with the test-taking environment.
-Then, when you enter the testing hall, you’ll feel much calmer and prepared.
+Work on your timing, and pacing, and get familiar with the test-taking environment.
+Then, when you enter the testing hall, you’ll feel much calmer and more prepared.

 Which section of the test gives you the most problems: